christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 \todo{Are all state-machine approaches non-byzantine?
 I don't think so.
 What about byzantine raft/paxos?}

+Single leader:
+Single master computing means somehow we order the changes.
+The order can come from a centralized master or some Paxos-like [11] distributed protocol providing serial ordering

+state machine == derived aggregate.
+Log == trivial facts [@sec:calm] leveraging monotonicity and append-only characteristics as shown in [@sec:consistency-decisions]

 \todo{Rephrase}

 Consensus in distributed computing is a more sophisticated